cmcouto-silva/LD/README.md

 choice and data manipulation.

 This workflow works just on Unix-based platforms (_e.g._ Linux and MAC OS).
-In the next few days will be implemented an internal-function which enables Windows users to use it as well.
+In the next few days will be implemented an internal-function that enables Windows users to use it as well.

 Vignettes and reproducible example files will be included soon.